-Council has identified 4 financial sustainability objectives shown in Table 1 (Page 16) that will serve as 'guard rails' to help keep Council 'on track'.
+Council has identified four financial sustainability objectives (below) that will serve as 'guard rails' to help keep Council 'on track'.
 These are also reflected in Council's Delivery Program, so progress will be reported against these in Council's Annual Report.